-A written directive addresses how law enforcement personnel respond to reports of domestic violence.
+A written directive addresses how law enforcement personnel respond to reports of domestic and dating violence.
 The directive will include:

 - A. Initial response and entry to the scene;

 - B. On-scene investigations;

 - C. Arrests;

 - D. Victim support services available;

 - E. Follow-up investigation;

 - F. Report writing and distribution in accordance with Florida Statute; and

-- G. Domestic violence cases involving a sworn member.
+- G. Cases involving a sworn member.